geoserver/geoserver/doc/en/developer/source/policies/psc.rst

 *It is a requirement that all PSC members maintain good public visibility with respect to activity and management of the project.
 This cannot happen without a good frequency of email on the mailing lists.*

 .. note::

-   Biweekly Skype Meeting Attendance
+   Our community is subject to both a responsible disclosure policy and a code of conduct; this is the responsibility of all partipants and is not limited to the PSC.*

+**Biweekly Video Meeting Attendance**

 PSC members are encouraged to attend one of biweekly Skype meetings.
 Of course this is not always possible due to various reasons.
 If known in advance that a member cannot attend a meeting it is polite to email the developer list in response to the meeting reminder.
 No reason need to be given for not attending the meeting.

 Meetings are a chance to quickly discuss project activities, review difficult pull requests, and cut down on email.

+**Community Commitments**

+As an Open Source Geospatial Foundation project we have a number of committments:

+* Code of Conduct
+* OSGeo Officer
+* OSGeo Annual Report
+* OSGeo Budget

 Planning
 ^^^^^^^^